-- Letter(s) from animal control agency servicing the project area (if this is not possible, Applicant should explain why it is not included). - Support from county/city council, social service agencies, etc. - · Letters from other organizations, community groups, other animal welfare organizations, etc.
+- Letter(s) from animal control agency servicing the project area (if this is not possible, Applicant should explain why it is not included). - Support from elected officials, social service agencies, etc. - Letters from other organizations, community groups, other animal welfare organizations, etc.